annonch/DSSnet/README.md

 tcp6       0      0 :::6653                 :::*                    LISTEN      22734/java
 ```

-well you should reserve this port for the controller.
+Well you should reserve this port for the controller.